jishnurajendran/Numerical-analysis/README.md

 > 1. The initial, "prediction" step, starts from a function fitted to the function-values and derivative-values at a preceding set of points to extrapolate ("anticipate") this function's value at a subsequent, new point.
 > 2. The next, "corrector" step refines the initial approximation by using the predicted value of the function and another method to interpolate that unknown function's value at the same subsequent point.
 ## Trapizoidal method
 > Trapezoidal rule is a technique for approximating the definite integral.
-The trapezoidal rule works by approximating the region under the graph of the function f(x) as a trapezoid and calculating its area. hat
+The trapezoidal rule works by approximating the region under the graph of the function f(x) as a trapezoid and calculating its area.
 ![Trapezoidal rule](https://wikimedia.org/api/rest_v1/media/math/render/svg/9c5878f100043b300c63f335adf82c99c78948f2)